raspberrypilearning/KS1StorytellingTraining_Session2_Part1_GBICi1b/en/step_4.md

-## Task 1: Technical setup for the project
+## Task 1: Technical setup for the trial

-Check that you are prepared for the project.
+Check that you are prepared for the trial.
 This step is the first in a series of tasks in order to ensure that the technical setup is arranged well in advance of delivering the lessons.
 You will need to install an app or software to the class devices and you may need to bring in expertise, seek permissions, or source additional hardware.

 **Devices and live demonstrations**
 Ideally, all demonstrations of programming should be done live.
 Set up well in advance of delivering the lessons as you may need to bring in expertise, seek permissions, or source additional hardware.